lupyuen/lupyuen.github.io/src/i2c.md

     (`0x60` identifies the chip as BME280)

+## I2C Protocol for BME280

-_What are the data bytes that will be sent by BL602 to BME280 over I2C?_
+_What are the data bytes that will be sent by BL602?_

 Here's the I2C Data that will be sent by BL602 to BME280...